MaheshRudrachar/Stylist-Booking/README.md

 - Domain Events, Event Sourcing, CQRS and Streaming - Kafka could be used, but not utilized fully.
 Instead of re-inventing the wheel, made use of eventuate framework.
 - Thought of using Redis for view/query of stylists and availability but will take it as enhancement

-Test Cases - Yet to check-in.
-Need some cleanup
+Test Cases -  Added few testcases and cleanup

 ## To support Resilient, Faut Tolerant and Scalable design, following approach is followed: